Go to shop!

 The explanation can be found with how the inner barrel, hop-up, magazine and the air nozzle of the piston are built.

-For this the regular old-school gearbox AEGs require a freedom of movement from the inner barrel and hop-up in order to insert and fit a magazine, but the more freedom a barrel has, the more the air from the air nozzle hits the BB on another spot and the less consistent to hop-up will create the hop-up effect.
+For this the regular old-school gearbox AEGs require a freedom of movement from the inner barrel and hop-up in order to insert and fit a magazine, but the more freedom a barrel has, the more the air from the air nozzle hits the BB on another spot and the less consistent the hop-up will create the hop-up effect.
 This translates itself in less effective range and less precision with each shot.

 Tokyo Marui has solved these issues by building and inner barrel system that provides less freedom and a longer air nozzle to make the air hit the BB in a more precise way with each shot and that’s why we see both a better effective range and a better grouping.

-Systema PTW AEGs
+SYSTEMA PTW AEGs

 As for why the Systema PTW outperformed all of the rest, has to do with it being designed for the purpose of being very precise.